LongFuncEval/LongFuncEval/README.md

 # LongFuncEval

+This is the repo for the paper [LongFuncEval: Measuring the effectiveness of long context models for function calling](https://arxiv.org/abs/2505.10570).

 # Installation

 ```
 pip install -r requirements.txt
 ```

-The large_response_QA.large_response_utils.py contains code for model inference from vllm or OpenAI services from AzureAI.
+The large_response_QA.large_response_utils.py contains code for model inference from vllm or OpenAI services from AzureOpenAI.
 You would need to install `vllm`, `torch`, and `openai` if you want to use that code.
-Otherwise, you will need to add your own code for model inference.
+Otherwise, you will need to add your own code for model inference to `get_lm` and `generate` methods in that file.

+# Dataset Creation and Experiments for Challenge 2 (Long Tool Responses)

 1. Place the ComplexFuncBench (https://huggingface.co/datasets/THUDM/ComplexFuncBench/tree/main) dataset file i.e. ComplexFuncBench.jsonl in the `data` directory and run
 ```